 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

-Traveling with cats is not the easiest adventure.
+Flying with a cat is not the easiest adventure.
 My husband and I have taken a few road trips with our cats Riley and Rusty (pictured above!), and it is always chaotic meowing for the first hour before they settle down and sleep the rest of the way.
 When we were moving across the country however, we did not have time to drive.
 Our best option was to fly our cats, and we did so on American Airlines.
-Traveling with cats on an airplane was not as difficult as I imagined, however I did have a lot of questions along the way.
+Flying with a cat on an airplane was not as difficult as I imagined, however I did have a lot of questions along the way.

 Paying the Pet Fee Ahead of Time